maxsitt/insect-detect-docs/docs/software/pisetup.md

 - If you followed the steps in [Local Setup](localsetup.md){target=_blank}, you already have the [SSH FS](https://marketplace.visualstudio.com/items?itemName=Kelvin.vscode-sshfs){target=_blank}
-  extension installed in VS Code.
-- Open the SSH FS extension by clicking on the folder icon at the bottom of the left side bar.
+  extension installed.
+Open the extension by clicking on the folder icon in the left side bar.
-- Create a new SSH FS configuration (`Name:` e.g. your RPi hostname) with the following fields (**insert your correct Windows username**):
+- Create a new SSH FS configuration (`Name:` your RPi hostname) with the following fields:

     - Host: `raspberrypi` (or different hostname)
     - Port: `22`
     - Root: `~/`
     - Username: `pi`
-    - Private key: `c:\Users\<username>\.ssh\id_rsa`
+    - Private key: `c:\Users\<username>\.ssh\id_rsa` (insert your Windows username)

 - Leave the other fields blank and save the configuration with the **Save** button at the bottom.
-- In the SSH FS extension, click on the first symbol to the right of your
+- In the SSH FS extension, click on the first symbol to the right of your configuration (`Add as Workspace folder`).
-  configuration: `Add as Workspace folder`.
 Retry if it does not work immediately.
 This will open the `/home/pi` folder in your VS Code explorer.
   You can now view and edit files (e.g. [Python scripts](programming.md){target=_blank}
   and images) directly in VS Code and drag & drop any files or folders